engineyard/engineyard-jenkins/README.md

 ## Running your tests in Hudson against Engine Yard AppCloud

+This is the exciting part - ensuring that your CI tests are being run in the same environment as your production applications.
+In this case, on Engine Yard AppCloud.

 Just a few steps and you will have your applications' tests running.

     $ cd /my/project